Highs and lows of Gareth Southgate’s reign ahead of 100th England game

 A Roland Sallai brace had the visitors deservedly ahead and a long-range Zsolt Nagy effort secured the win before John Stones was sent off in the second half and Daniel Gazdag’s goal added the gloss.

-England would go on to be relegated to League B of the Nations League, failing to win any of their six games in a group that also contained Italy and Germany.
+England went on to be relegated to League B of the Nations League, failing to win any of their six games in a group that also contained Italy and Germany.